GLOBAL ISSUE EXPERT WEBINARS

 Systems Approaches with Seth Leighton – Over the past decade, Envoys has learned many lessons in organizing remote work, including building channels of work communication, maintaining group norms, ensuring a culture of productivity, and enabling creativity and innovation.Find Resources Here

 When we explore the world with students, we encourage them to reach beyond familiar worlds, and must find ways to facilitate conversations about controversial and emotional topics.
-Mason Hults, Envoys’ Director of Programming, explains how we help students approach difficult questions with curiosity, and how we use our Critical Inquiry Card Deck.Webinar Recording
+Mason Hults, Envoys’ Director of Programming, explains how we use our Critical Inquiry Card Deck.Webinar Recording

 Co-founders of Teach North Korean Refugees (TNKR) cover the history of TNKR, the story of their success, their current challenges, and ways you can get involved!Webinar Recording

 Dr. Carolyn Finney shares from her own experience and provides tools to diversify cohorts (of students and instructors) in experiential education programs.Webinar Recording

 While our Global Issue Expert Webinars are totally free and open to any interested educators, we are committed to helping our local partners mitigate the effects of the COVID-19 pandemic.
 At this moment, we have selected Dandelion School, in Beijing, China, as the destination for the donations we gather.